Fenu24/mercury/README.md

 To run simulations that include the Yarkovsky/YORP effect in the model, some additional input files are needed.
    1. **yorp_f.txt**, **yorp_g.txt**: these are files containing a discretization of the mean torques shown in Fig. 1 of the reference paper.
 They are supposed to be placed in a subfolder called *input*.
 A copy of these files can be found in the *dat* folder of the distribution
    2. **yorp.in**: this is a file containing parameters for the integration of the spin-axis dynamics.
 This file is also supposed to be contained in a subfolder called *input*.
+An example of this input file can be found in the *test* folder.
      Here you have to provide:
          - if you want to include the YORP effect in the model
          - if you want to use a stochastic YORP model (see reference paper)